clutchwave/mikeroberto-blog/src/data/post/2024/blood-work-july-2024.md

 I've never had a Vitamin D test before, so I figured I'd start now and get another in the winter.
 A note about me is that I'm Italian/Sicilian American, and can get VERY tan in the sun, to the point of looking rather "ethnic".
 I *can* get sunburnt, but it takes considerable effort and is minimally painful compared to others.

-	- **Vitamin D, 25-Hydroxy:** *42.6*
+	<li>**Vitamin D, 25-Hydroxy:** *42.6*

 I came into this test decently tan, but hadn't had serious sun for about a week.

 Many will say this level needs to be higher, I've seen some absurd numbers, but I think this is fine.
 Goal is generally over 30, 50+ may be optimal.

 One thing I'll admit is that I feel *noticeably* more energetic with sunshine, and start to notice reduced energy if I've gone a few days without.
 I don't recall having this happen when on the D3 rat poison, this may be some kind of 'hack' that people have gotten used to.
-I'm quite sun-dependent at this point, and will use a Sperti Lamp if needed over the winter.
+I'm quite sun-dependent at this point, and will use a Sperti Lamp if needed over the winter.</li>

+	-
 ## THE BAD: Free Testosterone

 This is nothing new for me, but I exhibit the kinda-sucky pattern of:

-- Good total testosterone
+<li>Good total testosterone

 	- High Sex-Hormone Binding Globulin